agronholm/typeguard/README.rst

 Some shortcomings in ``TypeChecker``:

+* If a function returns ``None``, no return (or yield) value type checking is done because ``None`` is also returned to the profiler hook when an exception is raised
 * Generator yield types are checked, send types are not
-* Generator yields cannot be distinguished from returns, but ``None`` values are ignored
+* Generator yields cannot be distinguished from returns
 * Async generators are ignored

 .. hint:: Some other things you can do with ``TypeChecker``: